-In accordance with section 771(16) of the Act, we compared U.S. sales to sales made in the comparison market on the basis of the comparison product which was either identical or most similar in terms of the physical characteristics to the product sold in the United States.
-For instances in which there was neither an identical nor similar comparison product, we compared the products sold in the United States to constructed value.
-In the order of importance, these physical characteristics are category, stage, state, and range of concentration of active ingredients.
+In accordance with section 771(16) of the Act, we compared U.S. sale prices to NVs based on sale prices in the comparison market of the foreign like product which was either identical or most similar in terms of the physical characteristics to the product sold in the United States.
+For instances in which there was no NV based on comparison market sale prices of identical or similar merchandise, we compared the U.S. sale prices to NV based on constructed value.
+In the order of importance, these physical characteristics used to define the foreign like product and subject merchandise are: type; specification/grade; pressure rating; nominal outside diameter; reducer; spacer; spectacle; orifice; minimum specified yield strength; heat treatment; metallic coated; face; nominal wall thickness; and painted.

-23 See Memorandum, "Finished Carbon Steel Flanges from Spain: Analysis of Data Submitted by ULMA Forja S.Coop. for Preliminary Results of Antidumping Duty Administrative Review; 2018-2019," dated concurrently with this memorandum (Analysis Memorandum) at 11.
+&lt;sup>20 See Memorandum, "Finished Carbon Steel Flanges from Spain: Analysis of Data Submitted by ULMA Forja S.Coop. for Preliminary Results of Antidumping Duty Administrative Review; 2019-2020," dated concurrently with this memorandum (Analysis Memorandum) at 12.